 The Department of Human Services provides limited childcare subsidies for individuals who are in need, a program many of my clients utilize to help pay for childcare while in school, as well as utilizing their other services, like Temporary Assistance for Needy Families (TANF), Families First, and food stamps.

 Clearly, when discussing homelessness, housing is generally the biggest concern, so that’s the area in which most folks need referrals.
 Often there are many local programs geared toward providing housing and supportive services.
 Other types of organizations prospective homeless students may find in their area include those which help students facing financial obstacles by providing resources to assist with debt reduction, building credit, and much more: all crucial for students who are trying to make things work on very little income.
 Local churches also sometimes provide resources for individuals experiencing homelessness, including sack lunches, bus passes and gift cards for groceries and gas.

-Working with clients who are pursuing education while experiencing homelessness, I’m continually impressed at how much they have to juggle.
+A: Working with clients who are pursuing education while experiencing homelessness, I’m continually impressed at how much they have to juggle.
 I think of times I complained about the stress of finals during college, and I had a stable place to live, no children and a lot of support from my family, so I can’t imagine the stress students who are homeless must feel.
 However, I’ve seen that for these students, the payoff of pursuing an education can be huge.
 A former client went from working a part-time minimum wage job at Pizza Hut during school to make ends meet to completing a fairly brief IT training program and getting an incredible entry-level job in the field making $45,000 a year.
 The incredible amount of effort she put in for that year changed the course of her life and career.
 Additionally, I’d advise students to reach out to organizations or federal programs that can help them.